 Welcome: Education & Training Programs

 A primary goal of the IIMS is to create an optimal intellectual environment and nurturing atmosphere necessary for the training of future clinical and translational career research investigators.
-To help meet this goal, the mission of IIMS Research Education is to establish and continually expand and improve a set of robust research education, training, and career development programs offered at many levels that will:
+To help meet this goal, the mission of IIMS Office of Research Education and Mentoring is to establish and continually expand and improve a set of robust research education, training, and career development programs offered at many levels that will:

 - Meet the needs of trainees at multiple levels and from a variety of health-related disciplines;